 Editor-in-chief of The New York Times Magazine since 2014.
 He was editor of Texas Monthly from 2009 to 2014 and a senior editor at Texas Monthly from 2006 to 2009.
 Silverstein was a contributing writer for Harper’s Magazine from 2002 to 2006 and reporter for The Big Bend Sentinel in Marfa, Texas.
 A native of Oakland, Calif., he has a B.A. in English from Wesleyan University, an M.A. in English from Hollins University, and an M.F.A. in creative writing from the University of Texas.
 He has lived in Montclair since 2014.

 Facebook’s Director for News Partnerships in North America, leading product and news relationships with broadcasters and publishers.
 He joined Facebook in 2013 after a dozen years in the news industry.
 White was a senior editor at NBC News, a producer at CNN and a national affairs reporter with PBS NewsHour.
 He holds a B.S. in social policy from Northwestern University and an M.A. in Religion and Ethics from Yale University.
 A native of Millbury, Mass., he has lived in Montclair since 2009.

 Jonathan Alter — MSNBC analyst, Daily Beast columnist, author

 Harvey Araton — Contributor to The New York Times, freelance journalist, author, former NYT columnist/reporter

 Nelli Black — Senior producer, Investigations, CNN

 Rukmini Callimachi — Foreign correspondent, The New York Times

-Brian Carovillano — Managing Editor, The Associated Press
+Brian Carovillano — Vice president and managing editor, The Associated Press

 Henri Cauvin — Senior editor, ProPublica